 3) Click Begin Scan.

-Relaunch Warzone after the process finishes, and see if everything goes back to normal.
-If it game continues to crash, head to the next fix below.
+Relaunch the game after the process finishes, and see if everything goes back to normal.
+If Warzone keeps crashing, head to the next fix below.

 1) Right-click on any empty place in the taskbar and click Task Manager.

 When your computer gets low on memory, virtual memory serves as additional RAM.
 But if it’s not sufficient to handle some resource-demanding applications you’re running, such as CoD Warzone, the crashing issue will occur.
-To see if this is the case, you can extend the virtual memory via the following steps.
+To see if that’s the case, try extending the virtual memory as follows.

 1) Click the Start button and type advanced system settings in the search bar.
 Then, click View advanced system settings.